3d-partons/partons/doc/markdown/partons_with_vm.md

 You can use our provided virtual machine with an out-of-the-box %PARTONS runtime and development environment.
 This is the easiest way to start your experience with %PARTONS.
 The virtual machine comes with the latest %PARTONS version, Eclipse CDT IDE platform, all needed libraries and a predefined MySQL database.
 It is based on Debian 9.1 with Xfce desktop environment.

-This page explains how to install the required virtualization software, download our virtual machine, set it up and use it.
+This page explains how to install the required virtualization software, download our virtual machine image, set it up and use it.
 It contains also a set of useful tips for troubleshooting and further improving your work.

 <hr>

 # Virtualization software {#vm_virtualization}

-You need VirtualBox ([https://www.virtualbox.org](https://www.virtualbox.org)) on your host machine.
+We recommend you to use VirtualBox ([https://www.virtualbox.org](https://www.virtualbox.org)) on your host machine.
 For Windows and MacOS download the latest version of VirtualBox from [the official download page](https://www.virtualbox.org/wiki/Downloads) and install it.
 For Linux you should be able to install VirtualBox through the repositories:
 ~~~~~~~~~~~~~{.sh}
 # on Debian-like (Debian, Ubuntu, etc.) distribution
 sudo apt-get install virtualbox
 ~~~~~~~~~~~~~
 For other Linux distributions and operating systems some adjustments to the installation receipt may be needed.
 If the installation via the repositories fails, visit [the official download page for Linux](https://www.virtualbox.org/wiki/Linux_Downloads) and follow the instruction to update your repository list or download and install the appropriate package manually.

+As an alternative you can also use [Hyper-V](@ref hyper-v) on your host machine.

 <hr>

 # Download and set-up our virtual machine {#vm_download}

 The image of our virtual machine can be downloaded from [this page](@ref download_vm).
-Whe the download is completed, open VirtualBox and navigate through the menu: `File` > `Import Appliance`.
+When the download is completed, open VirtualBox and navigate through the menu: `File` > `Import Appliance`.
 Select the downloaded file, click on `Next` button and finish the straightforward procedure.
 Now, you can run the new virtual machine that has appeared in the list on the left side of the VirtualBox window.
 The previously downloaded file will not be needed anymore.

 <hr>